outlearn-content/html5rocks/modules/javascript-promises.md

 At this point you fall into one of these categories:

 *   People are cheering around you, but you're not sure what all the fuss is about.
 Maybe you're not even sure what a "promise" is.
 You'd shrug, but the weight of glittery paper is weighing down on your shoulders.
 If so, don't worry about it, it took me ages to work out why I should care about this stuff.
-[You probably want to begin here](#toc-async)
+You probably want to begin here right at the beginning.
 *   You punch the air!
 About time right?
 You've used these Promise things before but it bothers you that all implementations have a slightly different API.
 What's the API for the official JavaScript version?
-[You probably want to begin here](#toc-promise-terminology)
+You probably want to begin at the section Promise terminology.
 *   You knew about this already and you scoff at those who are jumping up and down like it's news to them.
-Take a moment to bask in your own superiority, then head straight to the [API reference](#toc-api)
+Take a moment to bask in your own superiority, then head straight to the section Promise API Reference.

 <!-- @section -->